Forklift Pedestrian Detection Systems for Safer Industrial Operations

 What does Riodatos do?

-Riodatos is a U.S. distributor of forklift pedestrian detection systems and forklift proximity warning systems.
-We provide Proxicam edge-computing camera systems and ZoneSafe UWB pedestrian proximity alerts, along with installation support and optional on-site training for fleets across North America.
+Riodatos is a U.S. distributor of forklift pedestrian detection systems, forklift proximity warning systems, and AI safety monitoring solutions.
+We provide Proxicam edge-computing camera systems, ZoneSafe UWB pedestrian proximity alerts, and the Inviol AI safety monitoring platform, along with installation support and optional on-site training for fleets across North America.

 Proxicam is an edge-computing pedestrian detection system that uses stereo cameras mounted on the vehicle to identify pedestrians and vehicles in real time.
 ZoneSafe is a UWB proximity warning system that uses active tags to alert operators and pedestrians when they enter the same hazard zone.
-Each technology is designed for different site conditions.
+Inviol is an AI-powered safety monitoring platform that uses fixed cameras and video analytics to identify unsafe interactions, near-misses, and risk patterns across a facility.
+Each technology is designed to address different site conditions and safety priorities.

 How does Proxicam’s pedestrian detection system work?